 Can I rely on the Aged Pension?

 If you’re thinking that you might be right with just the aged pension, you may want to first have a look at the current rates.
 The maximum rate for the Age Pension is $860.60 for a single person per fortnight.
 If you are a couple, the rate is $648.70 each per fortnight.

 That won’t leave a lot for retirement lifestyle choices.
 You can’t rely on the aged pension, to afford the life you’d like in retirement, you’ll need to put extra money into your super.

 How much super can I contribute to boost my retirement fund?

 Make sure you check out our Superannuation Basics blog to see how this works from a tax perspective.
 Our blog covers all the Australian Tax Office rules and limits for how much you can add to your super.

-Then, head to ASIC’s MoneySmart website (www.moneysmart.gov.au).
-Here you’ll find an online retirement planner.
-There’s even a section on how much super will be enough for you in retirement.
+Then head to the ASFA Retirement Tracker Calculator where you’ll be able to find out how much super will be enough for you in retirement.
 Start working it out now!